 The Boundaries of What a Trust Can Do

-A trust is a flexible tool, but it is not unlimited.
-Arizona law draws a clear line: the trust's purpose must be legal, must not violate public policy, and must be something that can actually be accomplished.
+A trust in Arizona is a flexible tool, but it is not unlimited.
+The law draws a clear line: the trust's purpose must be legal, must not violate public policy, and must be something that can actually be done.
+When you create the trust, the trust document should spell out goals that are realistic and lawful.

 A trust may be created only to the extent that its purposes are lawful, not contrary to public policy and possible to achieve.
 A trust and its terms must be for the benefit of its beneficiaries.

-A.R.S. § 14-10404This means a trust cannot be used to carry out illegal activity, reward harmful behavior, or impose conditions that conflict with Arizona's established legal principles.
-It also means that a trust designed to accomplish something genuinely impossible has no legal effect to that extent.
+A.R.S. § 14-10404This means a trust cannot be used to carry out illegal activity, reward harmful behavior, or impose conditions that conflict with established legal principles.
+A trust designed to accomplish something genuinely impossible has no legal effect to that extent.
+Trustees have fiduciary duties that require them to follow only lawful terms.

-The second part of this statute is just as important as the first.
+The second part of this statute is just as important.
 A trust and its terms must benefit the beneficiaries.
-This prevents trust arrangements from being structured in ways that serve only the interests of the trustee or some other party while leaving beneficiaries with nothing meaningful.
+This prevents trust property from being managed in ways that serve only the trustee or some other party.
+The interests of the beneficiaries must remain central to every decision about managing the trust.